orblivion/lbry-wallet-sync-draft/spec/user-flows.md

 A user's current password is `P0`.
 They open the password change screen on both Device A and Device B. They submit `P1` on Device B. They then submit either `P1` or `P2` on Device A. At this point, Device A shows the `ChangePasswordPreempted` prompt which will inform them that the password has been changed on a different device (Device B), that the password they just entered on Device A has been discarded (though they're welcome to submit it again later), and that they now need to confirm the new password (the one submitted on Device B).

 NOTE: We could sometimes simplify this for the user: If the user submits `P1` on _both_ devices, Device A would have `P1` in its memory.
 This could serve as the confirmation for the incoming password change created by Device B. It could skip the `ChangePasswordPreempted` and go straight back to the home screen as if nothing happened.
 However, we will assume that changing password simultaneously on two devices is rare in the first place.
 For now we will not complicate our UI design with this minor improvement in user convenience.
 We are only considering this edge case to make sure we have _something_ to handle it.

+NOTE: We could simplify our design at the expense of the user's convenience, perhaps, by sending the user from `ChangePasswordPreempted` to the home screen instead of the password confirmation screen.

 ```mermaid
 flowchart TD